-Section 3 Implementation
+Section 4 Implementation

-- A. Except for probationary employees, all employees who work 720 hours or more in a fiscal year shall be evaluated: - 1.
-Annually, by self-evaluation using the Faculty Assessment form; - 2.
-At least every five (5) years, by the appropriate dean or vice president using the Faculty Assessment form; - 3.
+- A. Faculty on full time appointments, except for probationary employees shall be evaluated: - 1.
 Quarterly, by students enrolled in program(s) or classes for credit using the appropriate Student Evaluation form.
-This evaluation tool shall not apply to counselors or librarians. - 4.
-Annually, the dean, director or designee will conduct at least one (1) observation and write an observation report based on at least 30 minutes of observation time. - B. All probationary employees shall be evaluated as described in Article 6, Section 15, H.5. - C. All part-time employees who work less than 720 hours in a fiscal year and who instruct in program(s) or classes for credit shall be evaluated as follows: - 1.
-During their second quarter of teaching, and at least once every five (5) years thereafter, by self-evaluation; - 2.
-During their third quarter of teaching, and at least once every five (5) years thereafter, by the appropriate dean, director, or designee; - 3.
-By the third quarter of teaching, and at least every five (5) years thereafter, the dean, director, or designee will conduct at least one (1) observation and write an observation report based on at least 30 minutes of observation time; and - 4.
+This evaluation tool shall not apply to counselors or librarians; - 2.
+Annually, by self-evaluation; - 3.
+Annually, the dean, director or designee will conduct at least one (1) observation and write an observation report based on at least 30 minutes of observation time. - 4.
+At least every five (5) years, by the appropriate dean or vice president. - B. All probationary employees shall be evaluated as described in Article 6, Section 15, H.5 (Tenure). - All adjunct employees who instruct in program(s) or classes for credit shall be evaluated as follows: - 1.
+Twice within the first four quarters of teaching, the appropriate dean, director or designee shall observe the employee's teaching for at least 30 minutes and discuss their observation report with the employee during the same quarter; - 2.
+Every two years, by self-evaluation and by the dean, director or designee.
+This bi-annual review will also include an observation for at least 30 minutes and subsequent observation report.; - 3.
 Quarterly, by students.